 And then she showed me how the same piece of cloth with a few clever twists and folds can be transformed into a shoulder bag.

 Isn’t this the coolest thing!
-And just when I was thinking of the best way to weave a special wrapping cloth for myself, Emi showed up to the pebble weave class and gave me my very own furoshiki cloth!
+And just when I was thinking of the best way to weave a special wrapping cloth for myself, Emi showed up to the next weaving group and gave me my very own furoshiki cloth!

 The one on the left is the piece that Emi gave me and Betty showed me one that a friend of hers in Japan had given her.
 I think we all need to have a furoshiki!
 I am sure that if I Google this I will find a book on 101 ways to fold and tie a furoshiki!

-This one was hosted by Betty in her studio and we had a beautiful sunny day once again with light steaming through the skylights and all of us wishing we were wearing shorts by mid afternoon.
+We had a beautiful sunny day once again with light streaming through the skylights and all of us wishing we were wearing shorts by mid afternoon.

-Most of the beginner group returned and we also had Anita join us.
+Most of the first group returned and we also had Anita join us.

-Sasha, who wove super fast and found herself ahead of the rest of the group, decided to remake the heddles on her large warp using the “extra hitch” method that I teach.
+Sasha, who wove super fast and found herself ahead of the rest of the group, decided to remake the heddles on her large warp.
 There is, of course, a story behind that warp which I will tell in a future blog post.
 She has promised me some pictures in the meantime to make the story more even more interesting.